Jordan River: Lower course

-South of the Sea of Galilee, the river is situated about 210 metres below sea level.
-The last 120 km section follows what is commonly termed the "Jordan Valley", which has less gradient (the total drop is another 210 metres) so that the river meanders before entering the Dead Sea, a terminal lake about 422 metres below sea level with no outlet.
+South of the Sea of Galilee, the river is situated about 210 m below sea level.
+The last 120 km section follows what is commonly termed the "Jordan Valley", which has less gradient (the total drop is another 210 metres) so that the river meanders before entering the Dead Sea, a terminal lake about 422 m below sea level with no outlet.
 The river is fed by two major tributaries, the Yarmouk and Zarqa.
 The Yarmouk, the largest tributary of the lower course, forms the border between Syria and Jordan and then Jordan and Israel.